 Students are still encouraged to file the FAFSA if they have not done so to qualify for federal financial aid.
 Additionally, state financial aid dollars are still be available for the state's Next Level Jobs program.

-Any student who fails to file the 2021-2022 FAFSA by the May 15 deadline as a direct result of COVID-19 illness or disruption may submit an appeal to the Commission in ScholarTrack to waive the deadline.
+Any student who fails to file the 2022-2023 FAFSA by the May 20th deadline may submit an appeal to the Commission's Appeals Committee in ScholarTrack to waive the deadline.
 Students will need to explain in their appeal how they were unable to submit the FAFSA by the deadline, either due to a lack of access to the application or as a result of serious illness of the student or an immediate family member (student’s spouse, child, parent, guardian, grandparent or sibling).